The Apostle Paul wrote: Have we not power to lead about a sister, a wife, as well as other apostles, and as the brethren of the Lord, and Cephas?

 Following Walker Information included for information only - they left the work when they married:

-Walker, Alec/Alexander Samuel & Queenie (nee Higgins), NZ New South
+Walker, Alec/Alexander Samuel & Queenie (nee Higgins)

 They married in 1920.
 Queenie was born on January 8, 1885; was from Avoca, Co.
 Wicklow, Ireland.